POLYSILICON MANUFACTURERS

 2 ► GCL Technology Holdings Ltd. (China)

-Hong Kong-headquartered Golden Concord Group Ltd./Golden Concord Holdings Ltd. (GCL) cover the complete solar value chain through controlling shares in GCL Technology Holdings (formerly GCL-Poly Energy – polysilicon, wafers), GCL System Integration Technology (solar cells and modules, PV system integration) and GCL Technology’s subsidiary GCL New Energy (solar farms).
-After opening a second polysilicon plant in Xinjiang in October 2018, debt-laden GCL went through dire straits before it returned close to the top rank in 2021, which it already held from 2013 through 2015.
+Hong Kong-headquartered Golden Concord Group Ltd./Golden Concord Holdings Ltd. (GCL) cover the entire solar value chain through controlling shares in GCL Technology (formerly GCL-Poly Energy – polysilicon, wafers), GCL System Integration Technology (solar cells and modules, PV systems) and GCL New Energy (solar farms).
+Since 2020 GCL Technology has fully bet on fluidized-bed reactor (FBR) technology to produce granular polysilicon and scaled it up at four locations to a total capacity of 480,000 MT.
+Thus, GCL has returned close to the top rank, which it held from 2013 through 2015.

 Listing: Stock Exchange of Hong Kong (SEHK)